pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ### Data Visualization

-We are also developing a dashboard system that can display all the relevant data gathered from the sensor network.
-We can also run analytics and assessments to quantify all of these values as a comprehensive dataset.
+We are also developing a dashboard system that can display all the relevant data gathered from the sensor network, machine learning spatial and behavioral tracking data, along with the 3D and 2D information.
+This allows us to run analytics and assessments to quantify all of these values as a comprehensive dataset.

+<center>Room Occupancy Map</center>

+<iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~prattitl/44.embed">ggg</iframe>

 <div class="container">
 <div class="row">